Skillz4Killz/dapi-bench/README.md

 For any benchmarks to be held as viable, they must be observable and repeatable.
 This is essential to make sure there is true validity.
 Furthermore, the tests should be done in a neutral place which can be shared by anyone.
 This benchmark makes use of Github Codespaces as it can be used by anyone, and it would use the same environment and specs to make sure the benchmarks are conducted with minimal variables.

-Based on the benchmarks above, the best and most scalable library is **Discordeno** so we will use it as the comparison point for all other libraries below.
+Based on the benchmarks above, the best and most scalable library is **Discordeno** so will be the comparison point for all other libraries below.

 ### Startup & Scalability

-First we can discuss the startup times.
+First, let's discuss the startup times.
 To really understand this portion of the benchmarks, it is important to remember that the test was conducted with a bot around ~10,000 servers.
 This was intentionally done so it could make it easier for us to do math to see the effects of this difference.
 It is also important to remember that those stats are not exactly the same each time, they can differ based on many variables such as network latency.
 You will see an average increase or decrease of about 5 second difference.
-If we were to assume that the times shown above are the average and use those to analyze the effect at scale, here is how it would go.
+If an assumption is made, that the times shown above are the average and use those to analyze the effect at scale, here is how it would go.

 - Discordeno started up at **57.262 seconds**.
 This means it took on average, **5.7262 seconds** per shard to startup.
 - Harmony started up at **81.543 seconds**.
 This means it took on average, **8.1543 seconds** per shard to startup.